Top Menu

 NOTE: At this point, we used our DeWalt framing nailer to speed things up. using 3 1/2" nails.
 However, two 1/2" lag bolts were driven into each stud later on, to better support the intense load.

-Then, we connected the other 2 x 10s all around, using clamps to secure them temporarily to vertical 2 x 4's.
-Checking and double-checking that everything was level.Once happy with the layout, it was time to install the posts.
+Then we connected the other 2 x 10s around, using clamps to temporarily secure them to vertical 2 x 4s.

-Let's do a little parenthesis here to talk about the materials I used. >>> Compared to the structure we previously had in here, these new posts and joists seem bulkier, stronger.
-The previous platform was done with 2 x 6 joists and the supports were made out of 2 x 4's.
+Let's take a moment to talk about the materials I used.
+Compared to the structure we had in here previously, these new posts and joists seem bulkier and stronger.

-Two carriage bolts on each post, with their corresponding washer and nut.
 And I can't stop emphasizing the importance of using the right tool for the job!
-In this case, this Milwaukee Impact wrench was the perfect tool to easily secure those posts.
+In this case, the Milwaukee Impact wrench was the perfect tool for easily securing those posts.how to build a garage platform

-Looking good!!Here, Stan was having fun with the Impact wrench, driving the lag screws onto the wall.
+Here, Stan was having fun with the Impact wrench, driving the lag screws into the wall.

 INSTALLING THE JOISTS

 The next step was to install the joists.
 They were installed every 16" on center.
-We used Simpson Strong-Tie 2 x 8 joist hangers.
+We used Simpson Strong-Tie 2x8 joist hangers.

 INSTALLING THE SUBFLOOR